Updated for 2020-21.

 Also offers: Nordic skiing.

-Stevens Pass’s base is higher up than the Summit at Snoqualmie’s, so it tends to be colder, which in this area, usually means better conditions.
+Stevens Pass’s is open.
+The Stevens Pass base is higher up than the Summit at Snoqualmie base, so it tends to be colder, which in this area usually means better conditions.
+Check for updates here.

 Driving time from Seattle: 2 hours